Who’s Running This Thing

 But this was never just about coffee.

 Connor and Chloe built Pit Stop with something bigger in mind.
 Baristas are among the most skilled, most underpaid people in this industry.
 They're burning out, moving on, and taking years of irreplaceable knowledge with them.
-We believe a better system — one that lets a single operator move faster without compromising quality — gives shop owners the ability to hire fewer people, pay them more, and keep the best ones around long enough to build real careers.
+We believe better systems can help cafés build smaller, stronger teams, pay skilled people better, reduce burnout, and keep great baristas in the industry longer.

 That's the mission underneath the mission.